-In general, I am interested in exploring design criteria for biological molecules (a
+I have explored design criteria for biological molecules (a

 , below) and artificially created molecules (c

 ) using theory (e.g. statistical mechanics), math (e.g., graph theory), simulation (lattice and all-atom) and bioinformatics (structural and genomic).
-Eventually, I hope to leverage knowledge from these studies to help cure diseases and design novel materials at the molecular level.
+These studies may one day be used to help cure diseases and design novel materials at the molecular level.

-05/2017: A paper that revisits work by early structural biologists (Ramachandran and Miyawa) is now out along with its citeable peer-reviews! [link
+05/2017: My fifth single-author paper revisits work by early structural biologists (Ramachandran and Miyazawa) is now out along with its citeable peer-reviews! [link

 04/2016: A nonequilibrium paper by Whitelam and I that I am very excited about is finally out in the Phys Rev E [link

 01/2016: Our review paper on Peptoid nanosheets is out [link